Project-MONAI/MONAI/docs/source/mb_specification.rst

 Directory Structure
 ===================

 A MONAI Bundle is defined primarily as a directory with a set of specifically named subdirectories containing the model and metadata files.
-The root directory should be named for the model, given as "ModelName" in this exmaple, and should contain the following structure:
+The root directory should be named for the model, given as "ModelName" in this example, and should contain the following structure:

 ::